mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 The Auto DJ features in detail:

-* Shuffle button - Shuffles the content of the Auto DJ playlist.
+* **Shuffle button**: Shuffles the content of the Auto DJ playlist.
-* Skip track button - Skips the next track in the Auto DJ playlist.
+* **Skip track button**: Skips the next track in the Auto DJ playlist.
-* Fade now button - Triggers the transition to the next track.
+* **Fade now button**: Triggers the transition to the next track.
-* Transition time spin-box - Determines the duration of the transition.
+* **Transition time spin-box**: Determines the duration of the transition.
-* Enable Auto DJ button - Toggles the Auto DJ mode on or off.
+* **Enable Auto DJ button**: Toggles the Auto DJ mode on or off.

-The ``Skip track`` and ``Fade now`` buttons are only accessible if the Auto DJ mode is enabled.
+The :guilabel:`Skip track` and :guilabel:`Fade now` buttons are only accessible if the Auto DJ mode is enabled.
 The Search field in the upper left corner is disable in Auto DJ.

 .. hint:: You can put a pause between two tracks that are automatically mixed by
-          using a negative value in the ``Transition time`` spin-box.
+          using a negative value in the :guilabel:`Transition time` spin-box.

 Loading tracks into Auto DJ
 ---------------------------